A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 The drive was easy from St. Michaels to Haverstraw Marina in West Haverstraw, New York.
 Only one major oversight—two hours into the trip, we realized we had forgotten our passports.
 That meant crossing the border into Canada would wait for another trip.

 We arrived at the marina to find Dorie Leigh tucked away in a world of Sea Rays, Larsons, and Rinkers.
-I’d assumed that cruising through New England with her deadrise hull and teak trim would have us surrounded by New England down east yachts.
+I’d assumed that cruising Dorie Leigh through New England with her deadrise hull and teak trim meant being surrounded by New England down east yachts.
 Wrong on that.
 As the days passed, we found that those working at marinas loved her lines, but everyone else, while giving us nice compliments, treated Dorie Leigh as a curiosity.

 When the wind piped up towards the end of the day, sailboats headed out to play.
-We, on the other hand, made several trips with the heavy cart down the steep ramp and along the long docks to get everything unloaded from our SUV and onto the boat.
+We, on the other hand, made several trips with a heavy cart down the steep ramp and along the long docks to get everything unloaded from our SUV and onto the boat.
 We had packed to the point where you literally could not get another item in it, but at the end of a sweat drenched day, Dorie Leigh had absorbed everything with room to spare.
 Check out the picture below and see how low she is sitting in the water.
-We usually see a lot more of the green bottom paint, and we haven’t yet topped off the fuel tanks.
+We usually see a lot more of the green bottom paint, and we haven’t yet topped off the fuel tanks which are near empty.